hkpeaks/peaks-consolidation/README.md

 Compared to other expensive consolidation solutions e.g, Oracle HFM, SAP BPC, IBM Cognos Controller and TM1, the rule setting of Peaks Consolidation is exceptionally simple for any user.
 Additionally, CurrentSetting{} allows you to leverage your computing device to deal with billions of rows of queries at your fingertips, whether it’s a single file or a folder containing many files.
 It can also provide an interface to support your database.
 Below is an example of rule setting:-

+1. Select{1000MillionRows.csv | Ledger(L10..L20)Account(15000..16000) ~ Table}
+2. Select{Project(>B25,<B23)}
+3. GroupBy{Ledger, Account, Project, D/C, Currency
+        => Sum(Quantity) Sum(Original Amount) Sum(Base Amount)}
+4. WriteFile{Table ~ FilterResults.csv}

+The entire process running on a desktop PC with 8 cores and 32GB of memory takes only 85 seconds using a file with file size of 67.2GB.
+We are continuously working to improve the algorithm, resulting in better performance with less resource utilization.

+StreamMB(1000) allows you to adjust the partition size of data streaming to fit your hardware configuration.
+The author found that 1000 (e.g., 1GB) is suitable for their computer with 32GB of memory.

+Thread(100) allows you to maximize the usage of multi-core CPU.
+The author found that 100 threads is suitable for their computer with 8 cores.

+If your file is small e.g. less than 10 million rows, normally it is no need to configure these 2 items.

 ```
 CurrentSetting{StreamMB(1000)Thread(100)} This line is optional setting